maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ##### Adding more data

-In the above we have 3 observed data points and made a prediction for a single new test point.
+In the above we have 3 observed data-points and made a prediction for a single new test point.
 If we wish to predict for more test data we can simply repeat the above steps and thus we are able to get probabilistic predictions for any number of test points.
 In a similar spirit if we observe new training data we can add this in to $X$ and recalculate the predictions for the test points.
 (Note this ignores computational considerations to keep things simple.)

 ##### Walking through an example with plots
 We now give an example to illustrate the above discussion.